znixbtw/php-panel-v1/README.md

 # About
 Web Panel for your CS:GO cheat.
-I tried to make it secure, but if you find any security issue please wite in the 'issues' tab.
+I tried to make it secure, but if you find any security issue please write in the 'issues' tab.
 Only releasing it for the vacban.wtf community <3

 Admin acc (change ur pass)